 It is hard to not notice the pace of construction around the Wandle.
 The Thames super sewer is being built beneath me.
 And rising above me are blocks of high rise flats.
 It’s actually rather surprising that there isn’t more rubble in the river.

 In days gone by, shire horses used to deliver barrels of beer from the local Ram Brewery to a few local pubs, just to keep a tradition going.
-But it all ends in 2006 when, after 450 years of brewing along the Wandle, the Ram Brewery moves out of London.
+But it all ends in 2006 when, after 450 years of brewing along the Wandle, the Ram Brewery moved out of London.

 The brewery is now a smart residential and commercial complex called the Ram Quarter.
 It preserves some of its brewing legacy with a microbrewery on site, whilst the river Wandle gurgles along Barley Walk to the west of the development.